 Responding quickly to an injury and seeking expert treatment at the earliest opportunity is proven to be the best way to a speedy return to your chosen sport or activity.
-If left for too long, injuries can result in longer term (chronic) loss of function and ability, often caused by a build-up of scar tissue in joints and muscles.
-Working to reduce that scar tissue and return normal function, therefore, is the basis of all physical therapy including sports massage.
+If left for too long, injuries can result in longer-term (chronic) loss of function and ability, often caused by a build-up of scar tissue in joints and muscles.
+Working to reduce that scar tissue and return to normal function, therefore, is the basis of all physical therapy including sports massage.

-Our clients often have questions around how sports massage can benefit them and the uses for this treatment.
+Our clients often have questions about how sports massage can benefit them and the uses for this treatment.
 We’ve compiled some of the most common questions we get asked to help you understand what sports massage is, how it can help you and who can benefit from these techniques the most.

 What is sports massage?

 Sports massage is a method of manipulating the soft tissues around the body, focusing on muscles that are primarily used or can become injured during sports.
 Our sports massage therapists use various techniques and movements during a sports massage session, such as compression and tapotement (a rhythmic striking motion) to gliding, stretching and Swedish-style massage movements.
 The techniques used are designed to help enhance athletic performance and aid recovery through physical conditioning.

 Sports massage can be used for a variety of injuries and complaints, including:

 - Knee injuries

 - Rotator cuff injuries

 - Achilles tendinopathy